 - In partnership with #MEAction, PLRC submitted a public comment as a response to the request for information on the Current Population Survey Disability Supplement 2024, highlighting the changes necessary to ensure the supplement is inclusive of chronically ill workers.

 - On June 10, 2022, with support from several ME organizations, PLRC submitted a proposal to the National Center for Health Statistics (NCHS) to add an ICD code for post-exertional malaise/post-exertional symptom exacerbation.
-Due to the proposal being lost in the NCHS email inbox, the proposal was not able to be considered for the September 2022 meeting, but will be considered for the March 2023 meeting.
+Due to the proposal being lost in the NCHS email inbox, the proposal was not able to be considered for the September 2022 meeting, but was considered for the March 2023 meeting.
 The final proposal is located here, with a Q&A located here.
+This proposal was denied.
+It was presented again under a different code at the October 2023 meeting (Q&A here), and was again denied.

 - In April 2021, PLRC submitted a comment regarding the proposed ICD-10-CM code U09.9, Post COVID-19 Condition, expressing support for the implementation of the code as well as recommendations for improvements.
 As of October 1, 2021, the U09.9 code is active.